PV solar panels are a great purchase

-“If you are pondering whether to install solar panels, then this is the time to decide and maximise your investment.”
+“If you are pondering whether to install PV solar panels, then this is the time to decide and maximise your investment.”

-There are very few purchases in life which stay with you for three decades and even fewer which still benefit you, so unless you still scoot down to the shops in an Austin Princess car, then you will certainly know what I mean.
+There are very few purchases in life which stay with you for three decades and even fewer which still benefit you, so unless you scoot down to the shops in a Austin Princess, then you will undoubtedly know what I mean.

-The key to maximizing solar technology’s potential is to install early and receive the feed-in tariff while it’s still around.
+The key to maximizing PV solar panels potential is to install early and receive the feed-in tariff while it’s still around.
 The early bird catches the word and this has never been so true when discussing solar panels today.

 The Chancellor George Osborne was quick to dampen down the New Year celebrations and optimism with his “more cuts on the way in the year of hard truths” speech today and with his well-established anti-green agenda.
 This could mean bad news for households looking to install solar technology in the future.

 The incentive began with the feed-in tariff incentive three years ago and since that time the costs of both solar heating and photovoltaic installations have dropped significantly, but as the pricing of such systems falls, so does the austerity government’s tolerance to fund them.

 Tariff rates for the photovoltaic scheme have been scaled down many times since its inception, although only to account for the cost reductions in installing them.

 However, I see Mr Osborne’s ‘year of hard truths’ as a warning shot across the bow of the solar panel industry, which has already seen many up’s and down’s since the austerity decade began.

-The awakening to solar panel technology by ‘energy smart’ families has also become the incentive for the government to further reduce or remove the incentive altogether for newer adopters in the future.
+The awakening to PV solar technology by ‘energy smart’ families has also become the incentive for the government to further reduce or remove the incentive altogether for newer adopters in the future.
 The temporary nature of these incentives has always been made clear and so a decision to install now will definitely be a wise one.

 The longevity of solar technology will give you a lifelong partnership, unlike your long gone Ford Capri.